petercunha/tts/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-crayons.svg)](https://forthebadge.com)

-This is a text to speech emulator powered by Amazon Polly API.
+This is a text to speech emulator powered by the Amazon Polly API.
 It converts your text to speech with any Polly voices.

 # [**Website** :computer: :earth_americas:](https://textreader.pro)